Asda: New brand identity

 On 16 May 2024, Asda launched the new brand identity, with new logo, typography and colour scheme.
 It also features a new slogan: "That's More Like It", and new typefaces designed by Colophon: Asda Display, Asda Subline and Asda Text; in addition to fruit stickers and a new darker green colour.
 It also features unique features, such as a crossbar under the pence numerals.

 The new brand identity has proved popular across the design community, with The Drum describing it as "less shiny and corporate", "less American and much softer", and an "honest, down-to-earth, playful style".
-However, a few people criticized the new brand identity, especially related to the font's readability with regard to those with Dyslexia.
+However some criticised the new brand identity, especially related to the font's readability by people with dyslexia.